sstelfox/stelfox.net/content/blog/2012-02-20-updating-to-a-newer-rails-on-dreamhost.md

 - rvm
 - updates
 - websites
+title: "Updating to a Newer Rails on DreamHost"
 ---

 I've started getting heavily into Ruby on Rails development and wanted to use